sympy/scipy-2016-tutorial/README.rst

    To handle this task we will transform a graph theoretic formulation of graph ``k``--coloring problem to a system of multivariate polynomial equations and solve it using Groebner bases.

+4. Theorem proving in algebraic geometry.

+   Consider a rhombus in a fixed coordinate system.
+We will prove that its diagonals are mutually perpendicular.

+   First we will state the theorem regarding diagonals of a rhombus in the language of geometry.
+Next we will transform this formulation to an algebraic form and finally we will use the Groebner bases method to obtain the proof of this theorem.

 Required software
 -----------------